Code-Institute-Submissions/MS1-Catsitting/documentation/testing.md

     - when I click on the menu item “credentials” in the navigation bar, the page scrolls to the “credentials” section of the website.
     - When I view / scroll to the testimonials section, text and a background image are visible and displayed responsively.

-    **Result: PASS**
+    **T06 Result: PASS**

 - ### **As a returning visitor, I want to access contact options so that I can reach the company for further queries.**

     **T07 - Acceptance criteria**
     - when I click on the menu item “contact us” in the navigation bar, the page scrolls to the “contact us” section of the website,
-    - when I view or scroll to the “contact us” section, contact details with a phone number, an email address and list of social media accounts is displayed as well as a contact form containing “full name”, “email address”, “subject” and “message” fields,
+    - when I view or scroll to the “contact us” section, contact details with a phone number and an email address are displayed as well as a contact form containing “full name”, “email address”, “subject” and “message” fields,

-    **Result: PASS**
+    **T07 Result: PASS**

     **T08 - Acceptance criteria - Form valid path**
     - when I enter my name in the “full name” field, and